In 2007, we rescued a little

 pulled all the organic contamination out.
 How do I know this?

-Because I never saw any more stain...and even now that days have passed, no
+Because I never saw any more stain...and even now that months have passed,

-further stain has wicked up to the surface.
-(The photo that shows the
+no further stain has wicked up to the surface.
+(The photo that shows

 Imagine my horror...especially when it kept growing and growing and getting

-I did not have time to go over the whole room yet with one of our
+I first did spot cleanup and subsurface extraction, then went over the whole room with one of our

-self-contained professional carpet cleaning machines (the blue one shown in
+self-contained professional carpet cleaning machines (the blue EDIC Fivestar,

-The recovery (waste) water I was flushing down the toilet was really, really
+shown in the last photo).
+The recovery (waste) water I was flushing down the toilet

-yucky, but it didn't stink at all, thanks to DooDoo Voodoo.
-[NOTE:
+didn't stink at all, thanks to DooDoo Voodoo.
+But then, after I began

-I ultimately did extract the entire room with the EDIC Fivestar shown in the
+cleaning the whole room with the EDIC Fivestar shown in the

 Let's Get Down To Work